Five Causes of Performance Bottlenecks in IT

 Overlong processing queues typically result from insufficient memory or overactive I/O devices.
 So solving this performance issue typically means adding more RAM and improving software coding efficiency (thereby reducing the I/O flow).

-Computing systems may also experience two variations of memory-based bottlenecks.
+Computing systems may also experience two variations of memory-based performance bottlenecks.

 First, as RAM approaches capacity, the processor begins moving data that hasn't been queried recently to more long-term storage like an HDD, SSD, or optical drive.
 When the system needs to recall this information, it must retrieve it from storage and substitute it for the data currently housed in RAM.
 This process slows down the entire system.